Page in progress.

 About

-Erin Espelie is a writer, editor and filmmaker with degrees in molecular and cellular biology from Cornell Universtiy and the experiemental and documentary arts from Duke University.
-Her films have shown around the world at film festivals in New York, London, Rotterdam and Copehangen.
+Erin Espelie is a writer, editor, and filmmaker with degrees in molecular and cellular biology from Cornell University and in the experimental and documentary arts from Duke University.

-The images in the Cynobacteria Triptych are part of an art-science collaboration that looked at the microscopic ways cyanobacteria move, on an individual level and in colonies.
-It became an exhibit at the Denver Art Museum called REFRESH from March 2022 – Fall 2022 and comprised a series of films, canvases, and a dynamic living wall exposing the multifaceted worlds of cyanobacteria.
+The images in the Cyanobacteria Triptych are part of an art-science collaboration that looked at the microscopic ways cyanobacteria move, both on an individual level and in colonies.
+In 2022, it became an exhibit at the Denver Art Museum called REFRESH and comprised a series of films, canvases, and a dynamic living wall exposing the multifaceted worlds of cyanobacteria.
 REFRESH reveals microscopic landscapes that allow us to ponder how these prehistoric organisms shaped our world, and how they influence a variety of ecosystems today.

-This collaboration at the intersection of biochemistry and the arts, created by faculty at the University of Colorado Boulder, REFRESH provides an extraordinary view of the shape, structure, and interaction of cyanobacteria, diving into the diversity and scope of form, function, and scientific potential of these essential and complex organisms.
+Created by faculty at the University of Colorado Boulder, this collaboration provided an extraordinary view of the shape, structure, and interaction of cyanobacteria, diving into the diversity and scope of form, function, and scientific potential of these essential and complex organisms.
 Viewers were invited to explore four different species of cyanobacteria (Synechococcus sp.
 PCC 7002, Anabaena sp.
 ATCC 33047, Fremyella diplosiphon, Oscillatoria prolifera) across the living wall exhibit and immerse themselves in the microscopic landscapes portrayed in the films.

 About